Druzai/Bot_Mc_discord/README.md

 ```
 screen -dmS %your_session_name% %your_minecraft_server_dir%\%bot_folder%\bot_executable_file
 ```
-And for the bot to properly work you have to have Start_bot.sh in your root minecraft server directory!
+And for the bot to properly work you have to have ***.sh (in bot setting you can set name for this script) in your root minecraft server directory!
 Example of file:
 ```
 # ask_int - consists how many GB you're allocating for server on start up
 # your_jar_file - jar file that starts up your server.
 It can be for vanilla: standart server.jar or for modded server: spigot.jar, forge.jar